destinydriven/cakephp-highcharts/README.markdown

 ## Special Note ##

-The plugin depends on and loads jQuery natively (so could quickly test it out without difficulty).
+The plugin depends on and loads jQuery natively (so you could quickly test it out without difficulty).
 If you are already loading jQuery e.g. in your layout, then you will need to edit the HighChartsHelper::beforeRender() function to avoid duplicity.